Tejaswireddyallam/GDPFall2024-Group2/README.md

 I noted the client Minutes meeting 2 ad we have attended client meeting today.Gathered few functional requirements and analysed existing wiki pages which we need to draft again

+09/11/2024 - <br>

+Today I have attended workshop and learned APA Citing.
+I have done some research regarding telemedicine project in google scholar and gone through some articles regarding project.